Wolf3s/xbmc4xbox-python/python/Doc/library/select.rst

    that was never registered causes an :exc:`IOError` exception with errno :const:`ENOENT` to be raised.

-   .. versionadded:: 2.6

 .. method:: poll.unregister(fd)

    Remove a file descriptor being tracked by a polling object.
-Just like the :meth:`register` method, *fd* can be an integer or an object with a :meth:`~io.IOBase.fileno` method that returns an integer.
+Just like the :meth:`register` method, *fd* can be an integer or an object with a :meth:`fileno` method that returns an integer.

    Attempting to remove a file descriptor that was never registered causes a :exc:`KeyError` exception to be raised.